Context

 A mobile app was designed that allows moviegoers to group-order snacks by scanning a QR code on their movie seat so that guests can quickly place orders and have snacks delivered directly to them.

-My Role
+My role

-As the sole designer on this project, I was responsible for driving the end-to-end design process.
+As the only designer on this project, I was responsible for driving the end-to-end design process.
 My work included conducting user research to uncover pain points, leading usability testing to validate design decisions, and creating wireframes, high-fidelity UI designs, and interactive prototypes.

-User Research
+User research

 From interviews with 10 moviegoers, I identified recurring pain points in the snack-buying experience.
 These insights revealed clear opportunity areas that can be addressed in the app to create a smoother and more enjoyable experience for users.